-2.2 Standards and Interpretations effective in the current and prior periods
+2.1 Standards and Interpretations effective in the current and prior periods

-The financial statements are presented in accordance with the new and revised standards (IFRS / IAS) and new interpretations (IFRIC), applicable in the year 2010.
-These standards and interpretations are:
+The Consolidated Financial Statements are presented in accordance with the new and revised standards (IFRS / IAS) and new interpretations (IFRIC), applicable in the year 2011.
+Management believes that those new and revised IFRS standards do not have material effect on amounts reported in the Consolidated Financial Statements.